MehmetKaplan/tick-log/README.md

-This is a ultra-lightweight, pure javascript library which gives colored log data for both node and browser.
+This is an ultra-lightweight, pure javascript library which gives colored log data for both node and browser.

-If output is not TTY colors are suppressed so that log can still be human readable.
+If output is not TTY colors are suppressed so that the logs can still be human readable.

 ## Installation